Critical Shortage Full-Time Employment Exception

 - Post the vacancy or vacancies for at least one month

-- Solicit applications through the local newspaper and/or other media
+- Solicit applications through the local newspaper, other media or teacher education programs

-- Make a good faith effort to fill positions with non-retired, non-certificated applicants
+- Make a good faith effort to fill positions with non-retired, certificated applicants

 - Determine that there are an insufficient number of eligible applicants for the advertised position(s)